-The sample were drawn from the Midlife in the United States (MIDUS) national longitudinal study of health and well-being (N = 3,372).
-Participants were English speaking adults, aged between 20 and 75 at baseline in 1995/1996 (M = 47.1, SD = 12.3) who were followed up 9-10 years later.
-Comprehensive details of the MIDUS study can be found in (18).
-See Table 1 for demographic and descriptive information of the study sample.
+The sample were drawn from the Midlife in the United States (MIDUS) National Longitudinal Study of Health and Well-Being (N=3372).
+Participants were English speaking adults, aged between 20 and 75 years at baseline in 1995/1996 (M=47.1, s.d. = 12.3) who were followed up 9-10 years later.
+Comprehensive details of the MIDUS study can be found in Brim et al.18 See Table 1 for demographic and descriptive information of the study sample.